tj5miniop/tj5os/README.md

 Now, tj5os has a standalone Fedora Kinoite image as well as a Bazzite image, giving you the best of both worlds.

+# NOTICE - Other Image(s)
+## Due to the way tj5-os is built, a separate version of the KDE edition with flatpak apps such as DistroShelf, ProtonPlus and the Native Brave Browser can be found at https://github.com/tj5miniop/tj5-os

 # What’s Coming
 #### Enhanced Hardware Support: The Official CachyOS Kernel port to Fedora linux & ananicy-cpp is fully supported within hyperion, allowing users to get the same great kernel in CachyOS, but in a more stable and reliable base system.